levictoria0117/CS152/README.md

 Tnen install the server:
 npm install -g json-server

-Start the server in on terminal: npx json-server src/db.json --port 3001
+Start the server in one terminal: npx json-server src/db.json --port 3001

 Then in another terminal, run the following to start the application: